AnykeyNL/OCI-AutoScale/README.md

 python3 AutoScaleALL.py -a Up -override labservers
 ```

+Using the override feature, it will only do PowerOn (1) / PowerOff (0) actions, not rescale any resource.

 ### Changing the CPU and/or Memory Count of Compute Flex Shape
 If a value in the schedule is written as: (4:8) it will modify the CPU and Memory Count.
 The format should be (cpu:memory).